renesas-rz/meta-renesas-ai/meta-tensorflow-lite/README.md

 *tensorflow-lite* is listed as a dependency to your recipe/package.
 Listing *tensorflow-lite-staticdev* and *tensorflow-dev* in *IMAGE\_INSTALL* variable could be beneficial when you just want to populate an SDK for developing an application based on TensorFlow Lite.
+Adding *tensorflow-lite-python* will include the Python TfLite module in the RFS/SDK.
+Note that the Python bindings have the XNNPack Delegate built in and enabled.

 After the build is complete the static C++ TensorFlow Lite library